NVIDIA/hpc-container-maker/docs/workflows.md

 container image, the container image size can potentially be reduced significantly.
-The second stage uses a runtime version of the CUDA base image and copies the application binary and the required runtime dependencies from the first stage to generate an optimal size container image.
+The second stage uses a runtime version of the CUDA base image and copies the application binary and the required runtime dependencies from the first stage to generate a significantly smaller container image.
 HPCCM building blocks provide a method to easily copy the runtime from the first stage into the second stage.

-This workflow is the most portable since the HPCCM recipe can be used to generate either a Dockerfile or Singularity definition file, and the easiest to maintain.
+This workflow is the most portable since the HPCCM recipe can be used to generate either a Dockerfile or Singularity definition file, and is the easiest to maintain.

 ## Base Image Generation